gearoenix/gearoenix/README.md

   - 3D texture (WIP, it has been implemented in blender part, but it is not developed in engine yet)
   - Cube texture
-- Painlessly cross-platform and very fast mathematic structures.
+- Painlessly cross-platform and very fast mathematics structures.
 - Lighting
 - Shadowing
-- Skyboxing
+- Skyboxing (Cube and Equirectangular)
 - Fast font displaying mechanism.
 - Different type of cameras: Perspective, Orthographic
 - Graphic pipeline management to cache and reduce number of switches and increasing performance.
 - Multithreaded occlusion culling.
-- Multithreaded mathematic works for increasing performance.
+- Multithreaded mathematics works for increasing performance.
 - PBR Material.
 - Ability to create customized and or special materials/effects with special behaviors.
-- Adaptive cascaded shadow mapping (WIP)
+- Automatically Adaptive cascaded shadow mapping based on the scene and camera properties.
+- Runtime reflection probe with smooth rendering which divides rendering process between frames.
+- A GUI and CLI tool for baking HDRI to environment, irradiance and radiance cube-maps.

 ## Demos